Mining Case Study: Using LiDAR to Create 3D Models

 Image Slide 3

-Steel, piping and overhead crane 3D model of the Flotation building during the modeling process.
+Steel, piping and overhead crane digital twin of the Flotation building during the modeling process.

 Image Slide 3